-This topic describes how to disable audit logging for an ApsaraDB for MongoDB instance.
+This topic describes how to disable audit logs for an ApsaraDB for MongoDB instance.

-ApsaraDB for MongoDB does not support disabling the audit log feature.
-To reduce the number of audit logs and save storage space, you can disable audit logging for specific operation types.
+The audit log feature of ApsaraDB for MongoDB cannot be disabled.
+To reduce the size of audit logs and save storage space, you can disable the audit logs on specific types of operations.

 - Log on to the ApsaraDB for MongoDB console.

 - In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances, or Sharded Cluster Instances based on the instance type.

 - Find the target instance and click its ID.

 - In the left-side navigation pane of the Instance page, choose .